 - 1. The replacement of lost or damaged prescriptions.
 Stolen medications will be covered at the benefit program rate when accompanied by a police report. - 2.
 Drugs prescribed for the treatment of sexual dysfunction. - 3.
 Drugs to enhance libido function. - 4.
-Enteral feedings, food supplements, lactose-free foods, specialized formulas, vitamins and/or minerals that do not require a prescription are not covered, even if they are required to maintain weight or strength and regardless of whether these are prescribed by a physician.

-- 5. Drugs used for experimental or investigational purposes.

-- 6. Drugs used for cosmetic purposes.

-- 7. Drugs not included in the Patient Protection and Affordable Care Act that can be purchased without a prescription.

-- 8. Medicinal foods (regardless of whether they require a prescription or not).

-- 9. Insulin pumps and insulin pump supplies with the exception of Omnipod Dash, Omnipod 5 G6.

-- 10. Prescriptions ordered or provided by a member of your immediate family.

-- 11. Histamine H2 Receptor Antagonist (H2RA) drugs for members one year of age or older.

-- 12. Proton Pump Inhibitor (PPI) drugs for members one year of age or older.

-- 13. Nasal corticosteroid drugs.

-- 14. Medical devices approved via the FDA 510(k) Premarket Notification review process.

-- 15. Unapproved prescription drugs that do not have FDA approval such as drugs grandfathered, DESI, or GRAS/E.

-- 16. Viscosupplementation and intra-articular hyluronate products.
+Enteral feedings, food supplements, lactose-free foods, specialized formulas, vitamins and/or minerals that do not require a prescription are not covered, even if they are required to maintain weight or strength and regardless of whether these are prescribed by a physician. - 5.
+Drugs used for experimental or investigational purposes. - 6.
+Drugs used for cosmetic purposes. - 7.
+Drugs not included in the Patient Protection and Affordable Care Act that can be purchased without a prescription. - 8.
+Medicinal foods (regardless of whether they require a prescription or not). - 9.
+Insulin pumps and insulin pump supplies (except Omnipod Dash, Omnipod 5 G6 covered under pharmacy benefit with prior authorization). - 10.
+Prescriptions ordered or provided by a member of your immediate family. - 11.
+Histamine H2 Receptor Antagonist (H2RA) drugs for members one year of age or older. - 12.
+Proton Pump Inhibitor (PPI) drugs for members one year of age or older. - 13.
+Nasal corticosteroid drugs. - 14.
+Medical devices approved via the FDA 510(k) Premarket Notification review process. - 15.
+Unapproved prescription drugs that do not have FDA approval such as drugs grandfathered, DESI, or GRAS/E. - 16.
+Viscosupplementation and intra-articular hyluronate products. - 17.
+Aduhelm - 18.
+Amondys 45

-- 17. Aduhelm
+- 19. Elevidys

-- 18. Amondys 45

-- 19. Emflaza
+- 20. Emflaza

-- 20. Exondys 51
+- 21. Exondys 51

-- 21. Makena
+- 22. Makena

-- 22. Vyondys 53
+- 23. Vyondys 53

-- 23. Autologus serum eye drops (ASED)
+- 24. Autologus serum eye drops (ASED)

-- 24. Nasal Antihistamine drugs
+- 25. Nasal Antihistamine drugs

-- 25. Weight loss products
+- 26. Anti-Obesity Medications